uriel1998/ainkcontracts/AInk_contract_anthologist_anthology.md

 Notwithstanding the foregoing, if and when in the judgment of the Publisher the demand for the Work is no longer sufficient to warrant its continued publication, the Publisher shall have the right to discontinue publication and declare the Work out of print (as set forth in the next sentence), in which event The Anthologist shall be so advised.

 If the Work is not for sale in at least one edition (including any revised edition or reprint edition) published by the Publisher or under license from the Publisher or in electronic form and, within nine (9) months after written demand by The Anthologist, the Publisher or its licensee fails to offer it again for sale, then this Agreement shall terminate and all rights granted to the Publisher in it shall revert to The Anthologist (except for any material prepared by or obtained at the expense of the Publisher).
-The termination of the Agreement shall be subject to any license, contract, or option granted to third parties by the Publisher before the termination and the Publisher's right to its share of the proceeds from such grants after the termination.

 In the event that the Publisher shall be adjudicated bankrupt, a receiver or a trustee shall be appointed for all or substantially all of the Publisher's property, and the order appointing the receiver or trustee shall not have been vacated within sixty (60) days from its entry, or if the Publisher shall seek to take advantage of any so-called insolvency law, all rights hereby granted to the Publisher shall revert to The Anthologist, and this Agreement shall terminate.